jecafarelli/dockercon_notes/createEffectiveDockerContainers/README.md

 ### whats build context?
 when docker is called it sends the info to the daemon. this context is big, ginal image is big?????

+### Docker cache
+ADD and COPy with look at checksums for match

+other then ADD and COPY only the sring will be used

+Once the cache is broken, each layer will be build